minio/directpv/docs/drive-management.md

 # Drive management

 ## Prerequisites
 * Working DirectPV plugin.
-To install the plugin, refer [installation guide](./installation.md#directpv-plugin-installation).
+To install the plugin, refer to the [plugin installation guide](./installation.md#directpv-plugin-installation).
 * Working DirectPV CSI driver in Kubernetes.
-To install the driver, refer [installation guide](./installation.md#directpv-csi-driver-installation).
+To install the driver, refer to the [driver installation guide](./installation.md#directpv-csi-driver-installation).

 ## Add drives
 Drives are added to DirectPV to provision volumes.
-This involves two steps process.
-Below are the steps.
+This involves a two step process as shown below.

-1. Run `discover` command - `discover` command probes eligible drives from DirectPV nodes and stores drive information in YAML file.
-You should carefully examine the YAML file and set `select` field to `yes` or `no` value to indicate drive selection. `select` field is set to `yes` value by default.
-Below is an example of `discover` command
+1. Run `discover` command.
+The `discover` command probes eligible drives from DirectPV nodes and stores drive information in a YAML file.
+You should carefully examine the YAML file and set the `select` field to `yes` or `no` value to indicate drive selection. `select` field is set to `yes` value by default.
+Below is an example of `the discover` command
 ```sh
 # Probe and save drive information to drives.yaml file.
 $ kubectl directpv discover